Sandysmile/Capstone/README.md

 ## 3 Data Prepareation (Feature Engineering)

-In this project, advanced feature engineering techniques were employed to enhance the predictive power of the model.
+In this project, serveral feature engineering techniques were employed to enhance the predictive power of the model.
 The techniques used include binning, target encoding, frequency encoding, and clustering using K-Means.

 3.1 45 New Features Created: ( Please See the Jupter Notebook For details)